Kansas City, Missouri Attorney for Annulment

 Failure to consummate the marriage by having sexual intercourse is not grounds for annulment, unless it falls within the categories of either fraud or sexual impotence as described above.

 A bigamous marriage occurs when one of the spouses was already married at the time of the marriage, and is void.
 However, to terminate the marriage by annulment, the moving party has the burden to show satisfactory proof to the court that the previous marriage existed, was valid, and was not terminated by divorce or death.

 When dealing with a voidable marriage where a party has a choice between annulment and divorce, a thorough case analysis must be made, as the body of law is different for marriages that end in divorce as opposed to those that end in annulment.
 If the marriage is declared null and void from the beginning, it is as if it never existed, and the dissolution of marriage laws governing property division, maintenance, child support, child custody, attorney fees, and restraining orders will not apply.
 Depending on the case, this can have serious implications and may make the case much more complicated than a divorce proceeding.
 It is important to discuss the implications of an annulment proceeding thoroughly with a qualified divorce and family law attorney before making the decision to proceed.

 The choice of a divorce or annulment attorney is an important one.
 Mark A. Wortman is an experienced Kansas City annulment, divorce, and family attorney.
-Please contact us today to arrange for a consultation.
+Please call 816-523-6100 or contact us today to arrange for a consultation.
 We are always happy to help.